The Corn Is Green (1945 film): Plot

 Mr. Jones sends Morgan to the kitchen to get something to eat before she comes in.
-Miss Moffatt goes with him. it turns out that Bessie read about the scholarship in the MidWales Gazette.
-Her mother comes out of the kitchen, followed by Miss Moffatt.
+Miss Moffat goes with him. it turns out that Bessie read about the scholarship in the MidWales Gazette.
+Her mother comes out of the kitchen, followed by Miss Moffat.
 Watty is pleased at the news that she has just become a grandmother until she realizes that the baby is Morgan's.

 Mr. Jones suddenly offers to marry Bessie, but she can't because her boyfriend Alf wouldn't like it.
 Alf doesn't want the baby, nor does Bessie.
 She admits that if Morgan marries her, she'll leave him with the baby, eventually.
-Watty suggests that Miss Moffatt adopt the child.
+Watty suggests that Miss Moffat adopt the child.
 She resists on the grounds that she knows nothing about babies.
-But Bessie thinks this a perfect solution, and pressures Miss Moffatt by suggesting that it might grow up to be like its father.
+But Bessie thinks this a perfect solution, and pressures Miss Moffat by suggesting that it might grow up to be like its father.
 She promises that Morgan will never know.
 But after Bessie leaves, Morgan bursts in.
 The Squire has told him.
 Then the Postmistress comes in with a telegram.
 Morgan has won the scholarship, placing first.
 The Postmistress and Mr. Jones leave to spread the news.

-Through a heartfelt and persuasive conversation, Moffatt convinces him to continue his higher education.
+Through a heartfelt and persuasive conversation, Moffat convinces him to continue his higher education.
 She made out to the Squire that he might become a writer, but she believes that he could be much more, “a man for a future nation to be proud of.”
 He could bring that light into the mine—and free the children.
 But he must never come into contact with the child, and therefore they will not see each other again.
 The village arrives carrying torches, with the band playing and everyone singing Men of Harlech.
 They carry Morgan off on their shoulders to celebrate.
 Watty comes in with an envelope from Bessie—the baby's birth certificate.
-“Moffatt my girl,” she says to herself, “you mustn’t be clumsy this time....”
+“Moffat my girl,” she says to herself, “you mustn’t be clumsy this time....”
 She looks out the window at the parade, full of pride.
 Tears glisten in her eyes.